Salix crenata: Range

 The natural range is in the northwest of the Chinese province of Yunnan and in Tibet.
 Salix crenata grows in thickets and in crevices at altitudes of 4300 to 4800 meters.

 Taxonomy

 Salix crenata is a kind from the kind of willow (Salix), in the family of the pasture plants (Salicaceae).
 There, it is the section Lindleyanae assigned.
-It was only scientifically describedin 1998 by Fang Zhenfu and Alexey Konstantinovich Skvortsov in Novon, the description of an invalid from Hao Jingsheng sat.
+It was only scientifically described in 1998 by Fang Zhenfu and Alexey Konstantinovich Skvortsov in Novon, the description of an invalid from Hao Jingsheng sat.
 No synonyms are known.
 The generic name Salix comes from Latin and was already used by the Romans for various types of willow.
 The specific epithet crenata also comes from Latin and means "notched".